Our Training Institute offers workshops, certification programs, and other services on a variety of topics related to grief and trauma.

 The death of a colleague, a traumatic event at a school, violence in the neighborhood, and the death of a classmate; all can shatter one’s sense of safety and stability.
 Wendt Center crisis sessions are a valuable tool in restoring normalcy.
 These 1-2 hour small group or individual sessions provide an opportunity to put words to feelings, explore reactions, and obtain information to aid on the path towards healing.

 Through an in-person or over-the-phone consultation, the Wendt Center offers licensed mental health providers the one-of-a-kind opportunity to access our unique expertise in grief and trauma.
 During the hour-long consultation with one of our highly trained clinicians, the Wendt Center will offer feedback and strategies to support you in better working with your client or community.
 Consultations are $165/hr.
-To schedule a case consultation, submit an online request.

 What happens to my registration fee if a training is cancelled?